 Math should make sense.
 It’s a relatively simple statement, yet for many, it’s the stuff of dreams.
 I know that as a child growing up, math certainly did not make sense to me.
 Math was about memorizing procedures and performing tedious calculations.
 That was then, but surely it is different now, right?
 Well…let’s say the Titanic is turning.

 First, let’s look at a brief history of mathematics instruction.
 When I was learning math, computers were giant machines that filled entire rooms (yes, I realize I am dating myself).
 They were not accessible to the ordinary citizen or business person.
-It was important to learn how to do calculations, because there was no alternative.
+It was important to learn how to do calculations because there was no alternative.
 But now, I carry a phone on my person at all times that has greater computing capacity than those old room-sized computers had.
 So why are we still emphasizing the memorization of rote procedures?
 And what skills will our students need to compete in the global marketplace?
-The graphic below lists the skills industry leaders valued in 2015, as well as the skills they will be looking for in 2020.
+The graphic below lists the skills industry leaders will be looking for in 2025.

 So how do we help students make sense of math?
 Here are a few suggestions:

 1. Provide students with plenty of concrete and pictorial experiences